rvg296/Automate-Spatial-MCDA/README.md

 Multi-Criteria decision analysis is one of the most powerful technique in evaluating and comparing multiple criteria for arriving at a solution.
 MCDA can also applied in Geospatial world for making some crucial location based decisions.
 As a part of this project, I have used MCDA for choosing sites for the housing development based on accessibility levels to basic facilities like Grocery Stores, Medical Facilities, Fire Stations, Schools, Parks, Transit Stations.

 ### AHP Intro and ArcGIS Pro Integration:
-In MCDA, One of the first algorithm introduced in MCDA was Analytical Hierarchy Process (AHP) by Thomas Saaty in 1980.Since the AHP algorithm involves several matrix computations which can be laborious without excel, I have developed this add-in which can be integrated with ArcGIS Pro and run for making analysis.
+One of the first algorithms introduced in MCDA was Analytical Hierarchy Process (AHP) by Thomas Saaty in 1980.Since the AHP algorithm involves several matrix computations which can be laborious without excel, I have developed this add-in which can be integrated with ArcGIS Pro for performing suitability analysis and also extending it with Sensitivity Analysis.

 ### Installation Process:
 Clone/download the repo and look for MyAHP.esriAddinX and double click on it for installation.